bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ### Unidentified to personal account

-This section shows the HTTP traces of transactions between a RadioTAG client (e.g. a radio) and a RadioTAG service.
-It covers the scenario where the RadioTAG service permits *unidentified* tagging upgradeable to *personal account* tagging, i.e. it provides a response to an unauthorized client but does not store tags until the client has been paired with a user account.
+This section shows the HTTP traces of transactions between a RadioTAG receiver (e.g. a radio) and a RadioTAG service.
+It covers the scenario where the RadioTAG service permits *unidentified* tagging upgradeable to *personal account* tagging, i.e. it provides a response to an unauthorized receiver but does not store tags until the receiver has been paired with a user account.

 Here we deal only with the differences between this scenario and the